Allan Freese

-Allan Freese (born 7 July 1956) is a retired South African football (soccer) player and now coaches Cape Town All Stars.
+Allan Freese (born 7 July 1956) is a retired South African football (soccer) player and coach.
+As of February 2026, he coaches Magesi.

+Coaching career

-Freese was replaced as Highlands Park head coach by Gordon Igesund after five league games into the 2016/17 PSL season and redeployed into the club's development coaching.
-He acted as the club's Head of Development before he took up a role as Head Coach with Royal Eagles in the NFD, when their coach, Kosta Papic, had taken ill and needed to undergo an urgent surgery in his homeland.
-Freese took permanent charge of the team still in the NFD at the start of the 2017/18 season, but following a poor start to their campaign, separated with Royal Eagles after just four matches.
+Freese was replaced as Highlands Park head coach by Gordon Igesund after five league games into the 2016–17 Premiership season and redeployed into the club's development coaching.
+He acted as the club's Head of Development before he took up a role as head coach with Royal Eagles in the National First Division (NFD), when their coach, Kosta Papic, had taken ill.
+Freese took permanent charge of the team still in the NFD at the start of the 2017–18 season, but following a poor start to their campaign, separated with Royal Eagles after just four matches.